eoinkelly/notes/aws/iam/policies.md

 https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html

 * Only available in 2012-10-17 and later format policy files
+* They allow you to create smaller policies
 * A feature that lets you specify placeholders in a policy.
 * When the policy is evaluated, the policy variables are replaced with values that come from the context of the **request** itself.
 * Variable syntax is `${variablename}`